Chronic diseases are defined by the CDC as “conditions lasting one year or longer that require ongoing medical ...

 Recommend lifestyle changes

-Clinicians providing medication management are well-positioned to counsel a patient on lifestyle changes, another critical component of disease management.
+Clinicians providing medication management are well-positioned to counsel a patient on lifestyle changes, another critical component of chronic disease management.
 They have access to the patient’s medical history and by asking relevant questions, they can identify areas where the patient needs support and education.

 Educate patients about self-management